 A marriage or civil union creates a maintenance obligation that remains until a separation judgment is pronounced.
-On the other hand, this obligation is in principle dissolved with the divorce subject to the dispositions rendered by the court.
+On the other hand, this obligation is in theory dissolved with the divorce subject to the dispositions rendered by the court.
 A married or civil union spouse may therefore apply to the court for support in the event of a separation.
 This application is assessed by considering the criteria set out by the legislator and the Courts, such as:

 Child support is claimed for any child born of a marriage, civil union or common-law partner.
 The granting of this pension is of public order, so no parent can renounce or derogate from it.
-Child support is also subject to assessment criteria based, inter alia, on:
+Child support is also subject to the assessment of criterias based public order on:

 If the spousal and child support applications are requested simultaneously, the court gives priority to the child support claim.
 The pension is based on the income of the spouse who pays the pension.
-It will therefore have to make the necessary declarations during the proceedings.
+A person will therefore have to make the necessary declarations during the proceedings.

 Grandparents are loved ones in the lives of children and it is important to maintain the relationships they have with them.

 It may happen that they are sidelined from their lives or even have their relationship broken.
 To this end, the legislator has given dispositions for the maintenance of personal relations between grandparents and grandchildren.